t-systems-on-site-services-gmbh/nn-demo-keras/README.md

 10. load the first notebook and execute it

 ## Use a web-proxy with conda
-To use a web-proxy with conda you have to create a `.condarc` with the following content:
+To use a web-proxy with conda, you have to create a `.condarc` with the following content:

 ```
 proxy_servers: